 What a silly lady!
 For some reason she didn’t know that insurance companies, not hospitals or doctors, set the price of care.
 And since she had no insurance company to set the price of care on her behalf, she and her husband were given the greatest gift of all: getting the best price for care in what seems to be a highly unregulated, for-profit marketplace.
 This is why our health care system is a model for the rest of the world, except for backwards nations where “patient care” seems to take priority over “return on investment”:

-…New mothers in France and elsewhere often remain in the hospital for nearly a week to heal and learn to breast-feed, while American women tend to be discharged a day or two after birth, since insurers do not pay costs for anything that is not considered medically necessary.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+…New mothers in France and elsewhere often remain in the hospital for nearly a week to heal and learn to breast-feed, while American women tend to be discharged a day or two after birth, since insurers do not pay costs for anything that is not considered medically necessary.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Only in the United States is pregnancy generally billed item by item… There are separate fees for the delivery room, the birthing tub and each night in a semiprivate hospital room, typically thousands of dollars.
 Even removing the placenta can be coded as a separate charge.